lavishm58/EE322M-Project/README.md

     N points to the data?

 The number changes as the tree grows.
-It is insufficient to add a fixed number of N points to the original dataset at the beginning (see Section 2.2).
+It is insufficient to add a fixed number of N points to the original dataset at the beginning.
 The answer to the second question is yes.
 Physically adding N points increases the size of the dataset and also the running time.